Clairedenggg/Clairedenggg.github.io/_pages/about.md

 Conference Talks
 ======
-“Short” Verb Movement in Gan Hakka, Purdue Spring Undergraduate Research Conference, May 2024 Animacy Effects and the Production of Relative Clauses in Mandarin: differences between native speakers and heritage speakers, 2023 Fall Undergraduate Fall Expo
+“Short” Verb Movement in Gan Hakka, Purdue Spring Undergraduate Research Conference, May 2024

+Animacy Effects and the Production of Relative Clauses in Mandarin: differences between native speakers and heritage speakers, Undergraduate Fall Expo, Fall

 Animacy Effects and the Production of Passive or Active Relative Clauses, Purdue Spring Undergraduate Research Conference, May 2023

 Publications